 3. Colossi of Memnon, Egypt (60 feet)

 The Colossi of Memnon are two massive stone statues of the Pharaoh Amenhotep III, who reigned in Egypt during Dynasty XVIII (18th Dynasty).
-Each statue stands about 18 meters high (making them the third tallest statue in Africa) and resemble Amenhotep III himself.
+Each statue stands about 18 meters high (making them the third tallest statue in Africa) and resembles Amenhotep III himself.
 They are located on the West Bank, directly across the Nile from Thebes.

 4. Moremi statue of liberty, Nigeria (42 feet)